 When in doubt, remember tact and class.
 Class has been defined as “good manners and consideration for others.”
 A personal inquiry should never be made in front of others, and depending on your relationship with the job seeker, you may want to wait for him or her to bring up the topic before pursuing conversation.

 You should also never assume anyone’s financial status, based off job status.
 However, recognize that splitting the cost of a large New Year’s Eve bash is something that should be discussed long before any actual expenditure is made!

 Finally, if your relationship is close enough and you are certain that your assistance would be welcomed, consider ahead of time any business introductions that you might be able to make.
-After all, the holiday season naturally lends itself to reconnection and networking – so if you have the approval of your job seeker, perhaps you could give the wonderful gift of opportunity this year!
+After all, the holiday season naturally lends itself to reconnection and networking – so IF you have the approval of your job seeker, perhaps you could give the wonderful gift of opportunity this year!
 Maybe you have 3 friends they should meet?
-Or perhaps a resume writing or computer course that you could take together?
+Or there are courses they are not aware of?